joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/04/17/world/middleeast/hezbollah-drone-attack-israel.html

 **17columbia-antisemitism**\
-`Live Updates: Columbia’s President to Testify in Antisemitism Hearing`\
+`Watch Live: Columbia’s President Testifying in Antisemitism Hearing`\
 https://nytimes.com/live/2024/04/17/nyregion/columbia-antisemitism-hearing

 **Testifying in Congress can be a minefield.
 So why do it?**\